jakecush1/Sleep-web/Sleep Quality.md

-%% Summary node for summary %%
+%% Summary node for summary, feel free to add to it %%

 Several well-developed methods exist to [[Measures of Sleep Quality|measure sleep quality]].
 Previous work relied on questionnaires and human observance, but computer technology allows us to collect a larger body of data in greater detail than before.
 Devices to measure sleep activity are discussed, as well as applications for general-purpose devices such as one's phone.